 The Importance of Green Boots

 The presence of Green Boots on Everest has become an important symbol for climbers attempting to summit the mountain.
 The body is a reminder of the dangers of climbing Everest and the importance of being prepared for the harsh conditions on the mountain.
-For many potential climbers, seeing the body is a sobering experience that puts the risks of climbing Everest into perspective.
+Additionally, the body acts as a marker for many as they climb the North side of the mountain.

-Whereas, Tsewang Paljor has been on the mountain for over 25 years.
-He, of course, is not the only one.
-There have been over 200 deaths on Everest, with many of the bodies still frozen in place in the death zone close to the summit.
-With it being difficult, dangerous and extremely expensive to remove bodies, many of these bodies will spend much longer at the top of the tallest mountain in the world.
-This has led to issues of ethics, and calls to remove the bodies.
+Whereas, Tsewang Paljor had been on the mountain for over 25 years.
+He is not the only one though, as there have been over 300 deaths on Everest with many of the bodies still frozen in place.
+With it being difficult, dangerous and expensive to remove bodies, many of them will spend much longer on Everest.
+This has led to ethical issues, and calls to remove the bodies.

 The Ethics of Leaving Green Boots on Everest:

-One of the most controversial aspects of Green Boots on Everest is the decision to leave his body on the mountain.
-While it is common practice for climbers to leave bodies on the mountain if it is impossible to bring them down, many people believe it is unethical to leave them on the mountain.
+One of the most controversial aspects of Green Boots on Everest is the decision to leave his body on the mountain for over 20 years.
+While it is common practice to leave bodies on the mountain if it is impossible to bring them down, many people believe it is unethical to leave them on the mountain.

 There are several arguments for and against leaving people on Everest.
 Those who support leaving bodies on the mountain argue that removing them would be a dangerous and expensive process that would put more lives at risk.
 They also say that leaving bodies on the mountain is a way to honor the climbers who have died attempting to summit Everest.

-Finally, many locals see Everest as a god and thus should be respected as one.
-By leaving the dead, as well as trash in general, is a disgrace to the god, as well as their religion and beliefs.
+Finally, many locals like the Sherpas of Everest as a god and thus should be respected as one.
+By leaving the dead, as well as trash on Everest, is a disgrace to the god, as well as their religion and beliefs.

 Alternatives to Leaving Bodies on Everest